brsynth/rp2paths/README.md

 ## REST

-RP2Paths can be run as a RESTful service based on Flask or Redis.
+RP2Paths can be run as a RESTful service based on Flask and RQ job manager.

 ### Prerequisites